runlikeforrestgump/emacs/README.md

   <dt><dfn>
   M-m<br>
   M-x back-to-indentation</dfn></dt>
-  <dd>Move to the first non-whitespace character on the current line.</dd>
+  <dd>Move to the first non-whitespace character on the current line.
+If you want to jump to the last non-whitespace character on a line, you should delete all trailing whitespace, and then this becomes a nonissue (i.e., if there is no trailing whitespace, then a simple <code>C-e</code> will take you to the last non-whitespace character on a line).</dd>

   <dt><dfn>
   M-i<br>